porthunt/articles-challenge/README.md

 It is possible to use `docker-compose` to setup the entire environment.
 It will create 4 containers:
 * `mongo`: deploys a mongodb locally (running on a different port, don't worry if you have one setup already).
 * `load-mongo`: downloads the CSV file from S3 and imports it to `mongo`.
-It shuts down after this.
+It shuts down once its done.
 * `api`: deploys the API locally to port `8080`.
 * `fe`: deploys the frontend locally to port `3000`.